Home » Schools » Is UC Berkeley Considered an Ivy League School?

 Is UC Berkeley Ivy League?

 As you might’ve noticed, UC Berkeley isn’t Ivy League, and this is because of many reasons.
-First, Ivy League only comprises top private research institutions, and UC Berkeley is a public university.
+First, the Ivy League only comprises top private research institutions, and UC Berkeley is a public university.

 Despite being a public university, UC Berkeley has high standards and even betters most Ivy League schools in some aspects.
 Therefore, many people compare it with schools in the Ivy League.